Your pathway to better bone health

 • Exercise tips to prevent falls and fractures

-• Tools to help you plan and structure your exercise routine
+• Tools to plan your routine

 Exercise Videos

-In partnership with the University of Waterloo and the Geriatric Education and Research in Aging Sciences Centre, Osteoporosis Canada has created a video series on safe, effective exercise for people with osteoporosis.
+In partnership with the University of Waterloo and the Geras Centre, Osteoporosis Canada created a video series on safe, effective exercise — sharing the stories of four people and how they stay active.

 Treatment Options